nikivazou/haskell-course/src/homeworks/Tournament.md

 - If you do not submit a file or your file does not compile (please do not...) you get 0 points.
 - If your strategy makes more than 30 sec or crashes you get half points.
 - Otherwise, you get full points.
-- If you win, you also get a gift!

 Teams and Ties
 --------------